AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 {% jupyter_notebook jupyter_path %}
 {:/nomarkdown}

-In the first set of graphs, you can see that the minimum point for both BCE and wBCE appears to align, exactly when y_hat = y.
+In the top plot, you can see that the minimum point for both BCE and wBCE appears to align, exactly when `y_hat = y`.

-In the second set of graphs, I numerically compute the derivatives (gradients) of both and show them.
+In the bottom plot, I numerically compute the derivatives (gradients) of both and show them.
 It is clear that both derivatives cross 0 at the same point, or in other words, the sign of the gradient of BCE always matches the sign of the gradient of wBCE.
 Additionally, you can see that BCE contains both large positive and negative gradients near the asymptotes, whereas wBCE contains only one asymptote near 0.
 This means wBCE has large negative gradients but its positive gradients are at most 1.

-As can be understood, wBCE does its job; it bounds the gradient size possible during a labeling error when y = 0.
+As can be understood, wBCE does its job; it bounds the gradient size possible during a labeling error when `y = 0`.

 The improvement from BCE to wBCE is not dramatic, but it was necessary for us to meet our objectives.